UP2040499/auto-osint-v/README.md

 detailed by NATO's open source handbook (2001).
 This is a research artefact for my Dissertation at the University of Portsmouth*

+See the results of the different Entity Recognition language models [here](https://up2040499.github.io/auto-osint-v/NER_results_comparison/compare_two_models.html).
+Note how the spaCy standard 'en_core_web_sm' NER model struggles to recognise military information compared to the model used for this project using the Defence Science and Technology Laboratory 're3d' dataset.

 ## 📁 Installation

 > **Note**